cball1990/cookbook-milestone/README.md

     - Flask was used for all the templating and routing of the project aswell as talking to the database.
 + Mongodb
     - Mongodb was the database I used to hold all the information on the recipes etc.

+## Testing

+to test my app I mainly used manual testing, this involved looking at every form to check
+if i could enter the wrong information in the fields, for example, a list of numbers into
+a url field, this ensures that users can only enter the required information into an input,
+to test the forms further I also went through and filled in forms with missing fields to see
+if they would validate with missing information, I also checked the responsiveness of all the
+pages down to a minimum width of 347 pixels as the smallest mobile screens are around 355 pixels in width.
+To do this I used chrome dev tools and different devices I own to view the app on differnt browsers and devices.
+To help me test the app i asked friends to use the app and give me feedback on any issues they encountered,
+this helped me catch some bugs I hadn't noticed, for example when you updated the recipes it would
+reset the upvotes count back to 1.
+I also used online code validators to validate my html, css and
+python code, (see the python validated.png for the confirmation of validated code).

 ## Deployment